ngulden/niculskin/README.md

         #        skin = Standard
         skin = niculskin
 ```
-6. Edit `$WEEWX_ROOT/skins/niculskin/skin.conf` and set `Language.language` to your language.
+6. Edit `$WEEWX_ROOT/skins/niculskin/skin.conf` and set `Language` to your language.
 It should look like this:
 ```conf
 [Language]